MahsaBakhtiari/Project-1/README.md

 ![3.2.3](https://github.com/Daniel-Wallach/Project-1/blob/main/3.2/Images/Heatmap.png)

-The Wholesale Trade and Finance and Insurance sectors were least impacted by the pandemic, as indicated by the relatively lower color intensity on the heatmap.
-These sectors managed to maintain a stable level of gross output and employment throughout the crisis.
+The Accomodation and food service sectors were impacted higher than rest of industry by the pandemic, as indicated by the relatively higher color intensity on the heatmap.

 ### 3.2.4